Sv443-Network/UserUtils/README.md

 <br>

-- If you're using TypeScript and it complains about the missing global variable `UserUtils`, install the library using the package manager of your choice and add the following inside a `.d.ts` file somewhere in the directory (or a subdirectory) defined in your `tsconfig.json`'s `baseUrl` option or `include` array:
+- If you're using TypeScript and it complains about the missing global variable `UserUtils`, install the library using the package manager of your choice and add the following inside any `.ts` file that is included in the final build:

   ```ts
   declare const UserUtils: typeof import("@sv443-network/userutils");